Hornby Railways: Early history: 1920–1938

 Hornby was at first a trade name for the railway productions of Meccano Ltd and based around Liverpool.
 Until 1907 the company produced under the name of Mechanics made easy.
 Hornby released its first train, a clockwork 0 gauge (1:48) model, in 1920.
-An electric train soon followed but was under-designed and the few that were made were sold in France.
+An electric train soon followed but was under-designed, and the few that were made were sold in France.
 In 1925, a much more successful electric model was introduced, operating on the high voltage of 110 volts AC power.

-Safety concerns saw low voltage 4V and then 6V motors introduced, followed by a reliable 20V AC system, which was developed in the early 1930s.
-However, clockwork remained the mainstay of the Hornby 0 gauge trains until 1937 and became the only power available in Liverpool-made 0 gauge trains from 1949.
+Safety concerns saw low-voltage 4 V and then 6 V motors introduced, followed by a reliable 20 V AC system, which was developed in the early 1930s.
+However, clockwork remained the mainstay of the Hornby 0-gauge trains until 1937 and became the only power available in Liverpool-made 0-gauge trains from 1949.
 Competitors in the UK were Leeds Model Company and Bassett-Lowke.